One of my favorite cities to monsoon.

 Then at the Lithuania Entrance Border Patrol, again I almost didn’t pass and no one spoke English except for my bus-mates, but luckily I made it through – most likely due to my calm yet desperate look at that point.

 I finally got to Vilnius at almost 8pm with a sigh of relief and hearty Lithuanian food.
-I spent yesterday enjoying my extended stay before boarding my 7AM flight to Kiev this morning, then onwards to NYC.
+I spent yesterday enjoying my extended stay before boarding my 7AM flight to Kyiv this morning, then onwards to NYC.

 And that is how I escaped Minsk and how #CLUBALICE has made it back to the hood – for now.